 Finding the Data

 The World Bank provides a wealth of data for all countries around the world, including gross national product and equity market capitalization data points that can be used to create the market cap to GNP ratio.
 The organization even provides the ratio itself as a separate indicator for many different countries around the world, enabling international investors to quickly find the information they need for comparison.

 When consuming the data, international investors should be sure to plot the data points or view charts to show movements over time.
 The simple reason is that no countries are identical and investors need context to decipher the meaning of these movements.
 For instance, the U.S. has always had a high ratio approaching 100%, but investors would have been unwise to avoid U.S. equities altogether, despite these seemingly bearish trends.

-There are many different strategies that international investors can use with market cap to gross national product data in hand.
+There are many different strategies that international investors can use with a market cap to gross national product data in hand.
 On the conservative side, many investors may want to use the indicator to identify starting points for value-driven equity research.
-On the riskier side, some investors may be interested in pursuing long-short strategies where they short-sell overpriced market and buy underpriced markets hoping for corrections, which is known as an arbitrate strategy.
+On the riskier side, some investors may be interested in pursuing long-short strategies where they short-sell overpriced market and buy underpriced markets hoping for corrections, which is known as an arbitrage strategy.

 When using the ratio, investors should keep a few things in mind:

 - Underlying Factors – There are many underlying dynamics that may be at work causing an undervalued or overvalued market.

 - Uneven Valuations – A market may be considered undervalued in the aggregate, but it’s certainly possible for a certain sector to be overvalued.
 The inverse may also be true, where an overvalued market may house undervalued segments.
 Investors should be aware of these dynamics when investing in specific sectors.